ujjwal-kr/ram/README.md

 The documentation for using the language is available in the [wiki](https://github.com/ujjwal-kr/ram/wiki/Documentation-v3.0)

 ## How to test
 Run `cargo test` to run all the tests.
-This is the output of the cargo-nextest test runner:
+This is the output of the test runner:

 ![tests](https://cdn.discordapp.com/attachments/875733830542196768/1032414620377428059/unknown.png)